halelitzhaki/halelitzhaki/README.md

 - **Operating Systems Development:** Building and optimizing systems from the ground up, like - USB Gadget in RPi and more.

 I'm always eager to learn, contribute to open-source projects, and collaborate on exciting, impactful ideas.
 Feel free to reach out—let's create something amazing together!

+## License

+My projects are licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.